Clean URLs with Jekyll/Apache

 Posted on

-Yesterday I decided to shorten and clear the urls of my posts once and for all.
-By clean, I mean short and simple urls without dates, categories or anything else in them, only the post slug.
-My definition of cleanness also includes not having a slash at the end of the urls.
+Yesterday I decided to shorten and clear the URLs of my posts once and for all.
+By clean, I mean short and simple URLs without dates, categories or anything else in them, only the post slug.
+My definition of cleanness also includes not having a slash at the end of the URLs.
 For example, groveld.com/about.

 To view options available when setting the permalink structure of posts in jekyll, you can take a look at the documentation, but for our purpose, it’s so simple and you might have already guessed it without looking at the docs: permalink: /:title